-A recent scientific paper showed that all 150 drugs tested at the cost of billions of dollars in human trials of sepsis failed because the drugs had been developed using mice.
-Unfortunately, what looks like sepsis in mice turned out to be very different than what sepsis is in humans.
-Coverage of this study by Gina Kolata in the New York Times incited a heated response from within the biomedical research community, "There is no basis for leveraging a niche piece of research to imply that mice are useless models for all human diseases."
-They concluded by saying that, "The key is to construct the appropriate mouse models and design the experimental conditions that mirror the human situation."
+A recent scientific paper showed that nearly 150 drugs tested, at the cost of billions of dollars, in human trials of sepsis failed because the drugs had been developed using mice.
+Unfortunately, what looks like sepsis in mice turned out to be very different from what sepsis is in humans.
+Coverage of this study by Gina Kolata in the New York Times brought heated response from within the biomedical research community: "There is no basis for leveraging a niche piece of research to imply that mice are useless models for all human diseases. . . .
+The key is to construct the appropriate mouse models and design the experimental conditions that mirror the human situation."

 The problem is that there are no appropriate mouse models which can "mirror the human situation."
 So why is the cancer research community still dominated by the dysfunctional tradition of employing mouse models to test hypotheses for development of new drugs?

 Robert Weinberg of the Whitehead Institute at MIT has provided the best answer.
 In an interview, he offered two reasons.
 First, there's no other model with which to replace that poor mouse, and second, the FDA "has created inertia because it continues to recognize these [models] as the gold standard for predicting the utility of drugs."

 There is a third reason related more to the frailties of human nature.
 Too many eminent laboratories and illustrious researchers have devoted entire lives to studying malignant diseases in mouse models, and they are the ones reviewing one another's grants and deciding where the NIH money gets spent.
 They are not prepared to concede that mouse models are basically valueless for most cancer therapeutics.